 INESPO is intended for students between 13 and 18 years from secondary/high schools and vmbo-, havo- and vwo-schools in the Netherlands.
 By organizing INESPO, the Cosmicus Foundation, IVN, DuurzaamDoor, NPOINT and the GLOBE Nederland want to bring attention to environmental problems in schools across the Netherlands.
 Their goal is to involve students in this important matter and bring communal consensus on social environmental values and to eventually eliminate the environmental problems through education.

-All projects that meet the listed requirements can participate in the olympiad.
-However, the national event may have a preliminary elimination round due to the large amount of registrations.
-The full criteria established by the workgroup can be found under Coordination regulations.
+All projects that meet the listed requirements can participate in the Olympiad.
+However, there will be a preliminary elimination round due to the large amount of registrations.
+The full criteria established by the work group can be found under Regulations.